codeaprendiz/learn_devops/home/cloud-providers/gcp/task-021-creating-google-kubernetes-engine-deployments/ReadMe.md

 ## High Level Objectives

-- Create deployment manifests, deploy to cluster, and verify Pod rescheduling as nodes are disabled
+- Create deployment manifests, deploy to cluster
 - Trigger manual scaling up and down of Pods in deployments
 - Trigger deployment rollout (rolling update to new version) and rollbacks
 - Perform a Canary deployment